-Most commonly, we use inversion when we want to form a question.
-However, inversion happens in other situations:
+Inversion is mostly used when we want to form a question.
+However, it might happen in other situations:

-When we use adverbs that have a negative meaning, such as 'never,' 'seldom,' 'rarely,' 'scarcely,' 'hardly' in the front position for emphasis in a sentence, we invert the subject and auxiliary or modal verb.
+When we use adverbs that have a negative meaning, such as 'never', 'seldom', 'rarely', 'scarcely', and 'hardly' in the front position in a sentence for emphasis, we invert the subject and auxiliary or modal verb.

 Note that these types of sentences are used in formal styles of writing.

 Expressions Beginning With 'Not'

 - not since